Lake County Community Link

 Climax Molybdenum

-According to Jim Telle, an external communications manager for Freeport McMoRan, Climax Molybdenum has made changes to work, pay, travel and sick time policies based on guidance from Freeport’s medical director, as well as the CDC and World Health Organization.
-Some of these changes include telework, staggered work schedules to adhere to social distancing guidelines, reduction of site access and education around proper workplace hygiene.
+Work continues at Climax Molybdenum with enhanced telework, staggered work schedules to adhere to social distancing guidelines, reduction of site access and education around proper workplace hygiene.

 Local businesses